kam-cheng/Northcoders-News-API/README.md

   - created_at
   - author
   - body

-- return object also contains a total_count property, with the value being the total number of comments in the database.

 - 200 returns an empty array if the article_id is valid but there are no comments.
 - 404 error if the article_id does not exist.